PE Curriculum

 Children build on learning from Autumn 1 and continue to develop their gross motor skills in a fun and engaging way.
 Current classroom topics are incorporated in to the learning to make this relevant for the children and to allow cross curricular links to be made.

-Year 3- Cricket
+Year 3- Handball

 Year 4- Netball